Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Introduction

-Here, we studied a small population of unilateral amputees, both above- and below- knee, using the Jaipur foot prosthesis, a low cost prosthesis used widely in the developing world \cite{sethi1978vulcanized}.
-This prosthesis, developed by P. K. Sethi and co-workers \cite{sethi1978vulcanized}, was designed for facilitating practices common in India, such as bare foot or shod walking over unpaved uneven terrain and squatting or cross-legged sitting on the floor.
-The Jaipur foot is used in over 22 countries and by hundreds of thousands of amputees, most widely used second only to the SACH foot \cite{howitt2012technologies}.
-Thus, this study adds to the small number of biomechanical studies (e.g., \cite{arya1995biomechanical,lenka2010gait}) on the Jaipur foot, which is under-studied despite being so widely used.
+In summary, in this study, we examine the distance-dependence of preferred straight-line walking speeds and the radius-dependence of walking speeds while turning.
+We study these dependencies in a population of unilateral amputees in India, both above- and below- knee, using the Jaipur foot prosthesis.
+The Jaipur foot is a low cost prosthesis used widely in the developing world, developed by P. K. Sethi and co-workers in the 1970s \cite{sethi1978vulcanized}.
+It was designed with greater mobility in the ankle and subtalar joint for facilitating movements and postures common in India, such as bare foot or shod walking over unpaved uneven terrain and squatting or cross-legged sitting on the floor.
+It has three main pieces: a heel block and fore-foot-toe block made out of micro-cellular rubber bonded to a wooden ankle block.
+Tread rubber is used on the undersurface to provide traction and the entire assembly is covered in a skin colored compound to provide cosmesis and water proofing.
+The Jaipur foot is used in over 22 countries and by hundreds of thousands of amputees, most widely used second only to the SACH foot \cite{howitt2012technologies,arya2008jaipur}.
+Thus, this study adds to the small number of biomechanical studies on the Jaipur foot \cite{arya1995biomechanical,lenka2010gait,mishra2018performance,mishra2019performance}, which remains an under-studied prosthesis despite being so widely used.